 Speed limits are set by Minnesota State Statute.
 Edina is classified as an urban district and the speed limit for urban districts is 30 mph unless otherwise specified.
 The Minnesota State Statute also allows the road authority (City Council) to adopt a 25-mile-per-hour (mph) speed limit for its residential roadways.

-Factors when we consider creating a marked crosswalk include:
+Factors when we consider creating a marked crosswalk at an uncontrolled* intersection:

-To view/download the full Edina Pedestrian Crossing Policy, click here.
+View/download the full Edina Pedestrian Crossing Policy (PDF).